Chimalpahin/Night-of-the-Living-Dead-Esperanto/script.md

 00:02:59,215 --> 00:03:01,476

-Mother wants to remember, so we trot 200 miles into the count
+Mother wants to remember, so we trot 200 miles into the country

 Patrino volas memori, do ni kunveturi 200 mejlojn